-Reonard Nampala, running for the Namibia Defence Force (NDF), won the Rössing Marathon National Championship 2015 in cool, misty conditions in Swakopmund on Valentine 's Day.
+Reonard Namupala, running for the Namibia Defence Force (NDF), won the Rössing Marathon National Championship 2015 in cool, misty conditions in Swakopmund on Valentine 's Day.
 In what most of the participating athletes labelled ideal weather conditions for long distance running, the winning times were closer to the marathon's records than in many years before.
-Nampala won in 2:19:57, eight minutes outside of Luketz Swartbooi's record of 2.11.23 and more than six minutes faster than last year's winning time of 2:25:14.
-Nampala said after the race: "I have participated in the Rössing Marathon a number of times before, but this is my first win in the event.
+Namupala won in 2:19:57, eight minutes outside of Luketz Swartbooi's record of 2.11.23 and more than six minutes faster than last year's winning time of 2:25:14.
+Namupala said after the race: "I have participated in the Rössing Marathon a number of times before, but this is my first win in the event.
 As usual it was a tough race.
 I am glad to finally be the national champion."

 with Rossing MD Werner Duvenhage (middle).